rizkiarm/grid-universe/docs/guides/movement_and_objectives.md

 ## Speed effects and submoves

-- Speed(multiplier) is an effect entity that can be added to the agent’s Status (e.g., by picking up a speed powerup).
+- `Speed(multiplier)` is an effect entity that can be added to the agent’s `Status` (e.g., by picking up a speed powerup).

-- When present and valid (not expired by time or usage), step() multiplies the number of submoves (micro-steps) for this action by the multiplier.
+- When present and valid (not expired by time or usage), `step()` multiplies the number of submoves (micro-steps) for this action by the multiplier.

-- After each submove attempt, per-substep systems run (portal/damage/tile_reward), which can end the action early.
+- After each submove attempt, per-substep systems run (portal/damage/`tile_reward_system`), which can end the action early.

-- tile_cost_system runs once per action (post-step), so fast movement does not pay multiple costs.
+- `tile_cost_system` runs once per action (post-step), so fast movement does not pay multiple costs.

-- If the Speed effect also has UsageLimit, it is consumed when actually used to multiply movement; TimeLimit is decremented by status_tick_system each turn regardless of use.
+- If the `Speed` effect also has `UsageLimit`, it is consumed when actually used to multiply movement; `TimeLimit` is decremented by `status_tick_system` each turn regardless of use.

 ## Writing a custom MoveFn

 You can define your own movement logic.
-The contract is simple: return a sequence of Positions you want the agent to attempt.
+The contract is simple: return a sequence of `Position`s you want the agent to attempt.

 Example: “two-step dash” with obstacle check between steps.